UPDATED: APRIL 19, 2023 | 3 MIN READ

-According to the National Fire Protection Association, using wood-burning devices is one of the leading causes of home fires.
+According to the National Fire Protection Association, using a wood burning stove or device is one of the leading causes of home fires.
 This article discusses the safety measures homeowners should take when using a wood burner and how they can protect their property with wood burner insurance.

 Why would my home insurance cost more if I have a wood-burning stove?